 Majority of scientific projects are independent projects, meaning there is little teacher guidance.
 This can be extremely helpful for students who are on the go with their projects and work well with their own guidance.

-Preliminary judging is happening Wednesday, February 6 to see who moves on to interviews.
-After interviews, awards will happen and students will be placed 1st, 2nd, or 3rd.
-1st automatically go to the District Science Fair and some 2nd place students will go as well.
+Preliminary judging is happening Wednesday, Feb.
+6 to see who moves on to interviews.
+After interviews, awards will be handed out and students will be placed 1st, 2nd, or 3rd.
+1st place will automatically go to the District Science Fair accompanied by some 2nd place students as well.

 (Featured photo courtesy of Red Mountain Activities Page)